SaadSaadSarfraz/CriticalTempSuperConductor/README.md

-# CriticalTempSuperConductor
+# SuperConductorCriticalTemp
-Here I am predicting the Critical Temperature of a super conductor
+Predicting the Critical Temperature of a Superconductor